ggdecapia/CyclicRotation/README.md

-(This is taken from Codility site)
+(This problem is taken from Codility site)

 # CyclicRotation
 This repository is aimed to rotate a given array based on a given number.